Directory

 Rotating USB Sticks Or Hard Drives

-When rotating drives, you can either:
+When rotating drives, either:

 Multiple Directories